 What to Expect from Coding Bootcamps?

+Coding bootcamp students are to expect long hours of work and to complete projects outside of class.
 Coding bootcamps are not for everyone.
 The programs are intensive and require a significant investment of time and money.
-Bootcamp students are expected to work long hours and complete projects outside of class.

 In addition, not all bootcamps are created equal.
 Some programs are better than others, and it's important to research a program thoroughly before committing to it.
 Look for bootcamps with good job placement stats, partnerships with tech companies, and a focus on computer science fundamentals.